iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

         .join(', ')
 ```

 Yuck!
 The `else` statement has a [logical operator](https://codeburst.io/javascript-what-is-short-circuit-evaluation-ff22b2f5608c) when truthiness is evaluated.
 This expression is perfectly fine, albeit not easy to read.
 There's even a case which is not supported in here.
-What about `files.length === 0`?
+What if `files` holds no items?

 The idea behind this whole expression is to create a comma separated string of all file names in the `files` array-like.
-Because of the `Array.prototype.map` function will iterate over each and every element - even if it's just 1 - we don't need to check for the array-like's length before hand.
-Lets make this a bit more readable and in the mean time cover all cases.
+Because the `Array.prototype.map` function will iterate over each and every element - even if it's just 1 - we don't need to check for the array-like's length beforehand.
+Let's make this a bit more readable and in the meantime cover all cases.

 ```js
 // The more performant way (with 10.000.000+ items (arbitrary high number, perf test it first))